teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/m.md

 ```
 ````

-`M` provides an automated, iterative procedure for concerted optimisation of these parameters.
+`M` provides a procedure for the concerted optimisation of these parameters.

 ## Create Population and Species